jamiedean/oral-mucositis-model/README.md

 Details on model training and validation can be found in the article:

 Normal tissue complication probability (NTCP) modelling using spatial dose metrics and machine learning methods for severe acute oral mucoositis resulting from head and neck radiotherapy.
-Dean  JA et al. Radiother Oncol 2016.
+Dean  JA et al. Radiother Oncol 2016 120:21-27(http://dx.doi.org/10.1016/j.radonc.2016.05.015).

 Please consider citing the above article in publications using the model.

 This model is strictly for research purposes only.
 It should not be used for any clinical purposes.

-If you encounter any problems trying to use the model or wish to discuss any aspects of it please feel free to contact me at jamie.dean@icr.ac.uk.
+If you encounter any problems trying to use the model or wish to discuss any aspects of it please feel free to contact me at jamie.adam.dean@gmail.com.